PaciorekJ/GameHWND/README.md

 Finding new and enthralling games can be difficult.
 Often times I pick up a game at the beginning of the weekend and set it down by the end!
 GameHWND is a game discovery platform that provides seamless game discovery!

 Here's why:
-* Filter by genres, platform, released date, metacritic score, and more for over 500,000+ Game!
+* Filter by genres, platform, released date, Metacritic score, and more for over 500,000+ Games!
 * Find information on each game such as where to buy the game, gameplay screenshots, a game description, and a trailer (if available).

-Simplicity and all the game's you've been looking for in one spot!
+Simplicity and all the games you've been looking for in one spot!

 <p align="right">
   <a href="#readme-top">